Top 10 Haunted Places in Victoria

 Chinatown

-In Chinatown, feel the paranormal energy in Fan Tan Alley as you walk past its abandoned opium dens and gambling halls, but feel safe under the Gates of Harmonious Interest which are decorated with symbols to scare away evil spirits.
+Just a one-minute walk away, in Chinatown, you'll feel the paranormal energy in Fan Tan Alley as you walk past its abandoned opium dens and gambling halls, but feel safe under the Gates of Harmonious Interest which are decorated with symbols to scare away evil spirits.
 Fan Tan Alley is Canada's narrowest street, and during spooky season, it's almost as though you can feel the walls closing in around you as the city's ghouls and ghosts come to life at night.

 Victoria Chinatown Museum Society